atheohar/puregym-book-class/README.md

 # puregym-book-class
+This application is a scheduler that uses a docker container with firefox and selenium to book classes on the puregym website

 How to run
 Change application.yml file and set the name of the classes you would like to book for each day.
 If you dont want to book a class for that day set it to "" e.g   sunday: ""